Elie-Simard/modo-yoga-strava-sync/README.md

-To create a detailed README that explains how your app works and how each file and line of code interacts, you’ll want to break it down into sections.
-This will help anyone who reads it understand the purpose of the app, its setup, and how all the parts come together.
-Here’s an example of how you might structure it:

----

 # Modo Yoga to Strava Sync App

 This application syncs yoga session data from Modo Yoga to Strava automatically.
 When a user checks in to a class at Modo Yoga, the data is sent to Strava, logging it as a yoga activity.